Elijah Amoo Addo: Chef Career and Activism

 Addo's journey as a chef started in Lagos, Nigeria when he took up a job in a restaurant as a kitchen porter to support his education.
-One day, in a hurry to go home, he threw out an olive sauce that the head chef had prepared, thinking it was waste.
+One day, in a hurry to go home, he threw out an olive sauce that the head chef had prepared, thinking it was a waste.
 This made the chef angry to the extent of insulting him.
-He started crying and yelled out "Do you think if my parents were alive, I would be here as a cleaner while my colleagues are in school?"
-This touched the Head Chef who decided to mentor him and supported him through culinary studies at Sphinx Vocational Training School in Lagos.
+He started crying and yelled out, "Do you think if my parents were alive, I would be here as a cleaner while my colleagues are in school?"
+This touched the Head Chef, who decided to mentor him and supported him through culinary studies at Sphinx Vocational Training School in Lagos.
 After training, he got a job in Marios restaurant, then one of the busiest restaurants in Lagos, and in 2010 returned to Ghana to help a Lebanese businessman who had seen his work in Lagos to open Chase Restaurant.
 After one year he returned to Lagos at the invitation of his mentor to work in their hotel for six months and rose to become the Sous Chef.

 Addo came back to Ghana and in 2011, he met a mentally challenged man who was recovering leftover food from street vendors to feed his mentally challenged colleagues on the streets.
 This inspired him to start the Chefs for Change Ghana Foundation, an NGO that recovered excess food from hospitality companies to feed the vulnerable and advocate against food wastage and hunger.
 In 2015, Chefs for Change became the Food for All Africa programme, a social enterprise that operates West Africa's first food bank by creating sustainable means of nutrition for vulnerable children, the elderly and the mentally challenged through food banking, farming and a forum for stakeholders within Ghana's food supply chain.